ravinderbhatoy/college-app/README.md

 A React Native mobile app concept for **Guru Nanak Dev Engineering College, Ludhiana**, built with **Expo**, **Expo Router**, and **NativeWind**.

 This project is designed as a student-first campus app inspired by the official GNDEC website.
-Instead of copying the dense desktop layout, it reorganizes the college’s key sections into a simpler mobile experience focused on daily student needs.
+Instead of copying the dense desktop layout, it narrows the mobile app down to the information students are most likely to check frequently.

 ## Current app focus

 - Home dashboard
 - Notice board
-- Academics tab with timetable and academic links
+- Events tab
-- Campus tab with departments and facilities
+- Training & Placement tab
-- Help desk tab with admission and support contacts
+- Timetable utility screen
+- Contacts utility screen
+- Profile/auth placeholder screen

 ## Design direction

-The current information architecture is based on the GNDEC website’s strongest student-facing sections:
+The current information architecture is intentionally smaller than the website:

-- Student Corner
-- Information Corner
-- Help Desk
-- Departments
-- Facilities
-- Institutional identity and trust signals

-The app aims to make those sections easier to access on mobile, with shorter navigation paths and cleaner content grouping.
+- high-frequency student updates stay in tabs
+- lower-frequency tools stay in Home quick actions
+- notices can be `featured` to stand out visually
+- pinned notices surface a pin icon and sort to the top of the notices feed
+- placement gets its own tab because deadlines and drive updates are high priority

 ## Tech stack